We have a theory about this, and since you’ve been good enough to click on this subject, we hope you’ll be interested to hear it.

 Since vegans tend to live longer, healthier lives, quitting meat is an act of kindness to yourself, and it’s also a kindness to your family.
 They don’t want to lose you to heart disease, bowel cancer or type 2 diabetes.

-You may not see yourself as a vegan (and nor did any of us until we finally chose that path) but take a look at the stories in the Make America Healthy Again section of our site and you’ll find many stories of people like you who did not see themselves this way but whose lives have changed and improved immeasurably because they were willing to try something new.
+You may not see yourself as a vegan (and nor did any of us until we finally chose that path) but take a look at the stories in the Testimonials section of our site and you’ll find many stories of people like you who did not see themselves this way but whose lives have changed and improved immeasurably because they were willing to try something new.

 And if you love steak, you’ll be delighted to learn that there are plant-based steaks that look, cook and taste just like meat steaks, but without all the negative aspects like bowel cancer.